Michigan Birth Injury Lawyers

 - Improperly administering labor-inducing drugs, such as Pitocin.

 - Improper or aggressive use of forceps or vacuums

 - Failing to respond quickly and correctly to the infant becoming stuck in the birth canal (shoulder dystocia).

 If you suspect negligence occurred, you should have an independent medical expert evaluate your baby’s medical records to confirm your suspicions.
 An attorney from Michigan Injury Lawyers can help you obtain your medical records and find an expert to testify in a medical malpractice claim.

-Our Michigan birth injury lawyers are experienced negotiators and litigators, so we can offer a strong chance of settling your claim or succeeding in court.
+Our Michigan personal injury lawyers are experienced negotiators and litigators, so we can offer a strong chance of settling your claim or succeeding in court.
 We will work to ensure that you and your child receive fair compensation for all injuries and losses sustained, and we will stand up for your rights.